Minister for Health

 The CAC comprises three Members of Trust and up to six Community Representatives.
 The purpose of the Community Advisory Committee is to consider any matters that are referred to it by the Trust and to raise with the Trust any issues of concern or matters of interest to the community regarding the cemetery or crematoria services provided by the Trust.

 The Objectives of the CAC are:

 - To involve the community and consumers in the decision-making process regarding cemetery and crematoria service planning and delivery

 - To advise the GMCT through recommendations and suggestions regarding appropriate strategies for effective consumer and community engagement

-The Responsabilities of the CAC are:
+The Responsibilities of the CAC are:

 - To raise with the Trust any issues of concern or matters of interest to the community regarding the cemetery or crematoria services provided by the Trust

 - Develop a Community Engagement Plan for consideration by the Trust, and monitor the implementation and effectiveness of the approved Plan

 Executive Performance and Remuneration Committee (EPRC)